mrzool/cv-boilerplate/README.md

 ## Getting started

-1. Run this in your terminal to clone the repo, move into the right directory and delete all the git stuff:

-        git clone https://github.com/mrzool/cv-boilerplate.git && cd cv-boilerplate && rm -rf .git

-2. Open `details.yml` with your text editor and fill it with your personal details, work experience, education, and desired settings.
+1. Open `details.yml` with your text editor and fill it with your personal details, work experience, education, and desired settings.
-3. Run `make` to compile the PDF.
+2. Run `make` to compile the PDF.
-4. Tweak on `template.tex` until you're satisfied with the result.
+3. Tweak on `template.tex` until you're satisfied with the result.

 **Note**: this template needs to be compiled with XeTeX.